 I top all with a final smattering of chocolate chips and pecans.

 Cooking times vary slightly on the condensed milk caramel, depending on what sweetener you use, with a longer cooking time for the low carb sweetener version.
 You’ll see all that below in the recipe!

 Seven Layer Magic Cookie Bars — Keto, Low Carb and Paleo

 - baking pan

-- 1-⅓ cups macadamia nuts flour (or walnut flour, pulse nuts in food processor) or use blanched almond flour
+- 1-⅓ cups blanched almond flour OR, macadamia nut flour (or walnut flour, pulse nuts in food processor)

 - 1 cup butter (melted and cooled slightly, or coconut oil for dairy-free)

 - ⅔ cup coconut flour

 - ½ cup Swerve (or other Keto/Low Carb granulated sweetener OR coconut sugar for Paleo)

 - ¼ cup heavy cream or coconut cream